-What are five whys?
+What are 5 Whys?

-One of the team members acts as a facilitator to ensure that the group is focused on the problem and works to find the solution.
+One of the team members acts as a facilitator.
+That is to ensure that the group is focused on the problem and works to find the solution.

 The second step starts with asking the first-why question – ‘Why has the problem occurred?’
 For instance, “Why don’t we make sales?”

 The objective of this question is to find a precise answer about the occurrence based on observation and insights.

 There is no way to estimate it, and instead, you ought to identify one apparent cause.
 It’s best to go on to the following stage if you’ve found two or more answers to this question.

 This step requires asking the other four whys and finding their answers.
 Considering the same example of the first-why, here is how the other four why’s can form.